 - Complete a final project

-- Can teaching assistants schedule and run sessions on my behalf?
+- Can teaching assistants schedule and run lecture sessions on my behalf?

-- What aspects of the session are captured in the recording?
+- What aspects of the lecture session are captured in the recording?

 - Audio is always recorded for the moderator and any participants who use their unmuted microphones.
 Visually, whatever is in the main screen and chat window are captured.
 For more details, see Collaborate Ultra’s information on recordings.

-- Do students need to sign consent forms before session recordings are made?
+- Do students need to sign consent forms before lecture session recordings are made?

-- Can students join a session by phone?
+- Can students join a lecture session by phone?